top of page

 Maxxie’s Dance and Mainstream Acceptance of Queerdom through His Beauty

-Lately I have gotten into a British television show called Skins, which is about the life and challenges of a group of teenagers in Bristol, South West England.
-The approach to the show is fresh, engaging and even shocking.
-As the viewer, it’s easy to find oneself deeply invested in the drama that unfolds within the coterie of teens.
+Lately, I’ve found myself engrossed in the British television show Skins, which explores the lives and challenges of a group of teenagers in Bristol, South West England.
+The show’s fresh, unfiltered approach to storytelling is at once engaging and, at times, shocking.
+As a viewer, it’s remarkably easy to become deeply invested in the unfolding drama of this coterie of teens, drawn into their tangled relationships and personal struggles.

 bottom of page